Where to watch July Fourth 2018 fireworks in South Mississippi

 MGM Park

-In downtown Biloxi, the annual Independence Day Fireworks Extravaganza presented by Merit Health Biloxi will kick off after the Shuckers play the Pensacola Wahoos at 6:35 p.m.
+In downtown Biloxi, the annual Independence Day Fireworks Extravaganza presented by Merit Health Biloxi will kick off after the Shuckers play the Mobile Baybears at 6:35 p.m.
 The show will take place over MGM Park.

 After the game July 3